-Best cheap Apple Watch prices and sales
+Best cheap Apple Watch sales and deals

-The latest Apple Watch, the Series 6, has just debuted over at the official Apple store for the introductory price of $399 / £379 - the same baseline costs as the 2019 Series 5.
+The Apple Watch 6, debuted in September of 2020 with an introductory price of $399 / £379 - the same baseline costs as the 2019 Series 5.

-The new Apple Watch 6 comes with a few key upgrades over last year's Series 6 - namely a new blood oxygen monitor (with accompanying app) and a brand new S6 dual-core processor, which Apple claims is 20% faster than last year's model.
-Aside from these key upgrades, the always-on display is back but it's been drastically improved with some neat new controls for notifications, allowing you to interact without fully waking up the watch.
+The feature-rich Apple Watch 6 comes with a few key upgrades over the Series 5 - namely a new blood oxygen monitor (with accompanying app) and a brand new S6 dual-core processor, which Apple claims is 20% faster than last year's model.
+Aside from these key upgrades, the always-on display is back, but it's been drastically improved with some neat new controls for notifications, allowing you to interact without fully waking up the watch.

-New key features include the latest watchOS 7, which will enable this device to access many of the new upgrades the more expensive Series 6 is rocking, but at a more affordable price point.
-Internally you're also getting the same altimeter, gyroscope and accelerometer as the Series 6 - enough for all the main fitness apps, but you're missing out on the brand new blood oxygen monitor.
+The key features include the latest watchOS 7, which will enable this device to access many of the new upgrades the more expensive Series 6 is rocking, but at a more affordable price point.
+Internally you're also getting the same altimeter, gyroscope, and accelerometer as the Series 6 - enough for all the main fitness apps, but you're missing out on the brand new blood oxygen monitor.

-The GPS Series 5 Apple Watch price is $399 / £399 / AU$649 for the 40mm size and cost $429 / £429 / AU$699 for the larger 44mm size.
+The Apple Watch 5 was released in 2019 with a starting price of $399 / £399 / AU$649 for the 40mm size and cost $429 / £429 / AU$699 for the larger 44mm size.

-The Series 5 smartwatch now features an Always-on Retina display - fixing one of users' biggest frustrations with the previous models.
+The Series 5 smartwatch now features an Always-on Retina display - fixing one of the users' biggest frustrations with the previous models.
 The dimmed display will now display your current watch face at all times, lighting up when the watch detects the same wrist motion that would previously trigger the screen to wake.
 It also includes new location features like a built-in compass and an updated Map app.

 On release, many users started reporting a decrease in battery life quality in the Series 5, an issue that didn't seem to improve by switching off the always-on display.
 This has since been resolved with the release of watchOS 6.1, suggesting that the battery-saving features of the always-on display weren't the issue at fault.

 You will be losing some of the design benefits of the newer models by opting for this cheaper Apple Watch price.
 The smaller screen and case size doesn't hold you back, but there's a much nicer option on the market with the latest chassis designs.
-The watch itself is slightly thicker, and runs on an older processor that won't have you blitzing through apps quite as quickly.
+The watch itself is slightly thicker and runs on an older processor that won't have you blitzing through apps quite as quickly.

 Nevertheless, the Apple Watch 3 still stands as a strong smartwatch solution, especially if you're looking for something cheaper to use for fitness or music only.
 It's far more affordable than the later models while still offering the latest software, and, thanks to Apple's continued support, it's generally found at most retailers.
-Essentially, Apple Watch sales will centre around this essential feature set that offers amazing value for money.
+Essentially, Apple Watch deals will center around this essential feature set that offers amazing value for money.

-Is the Apple Watch price worth it?
+Apple Watch deals: is the price worth it?

 While the Apple Watch price is still higher than many other brands, you're paying for integration with a massive number of apps you're already using on your iPhone.
-Plus, with all the Apple Watch sales happening and the recent software updates to older models, you can easily grab a great deal.
+Plus, with all the Apple Watch deals happening and the recent software updates to older models, you can easily grab a great bargain.

 Your Apple Watch literally isn’t complete without the best deals on Apple Watch bands.
 They make the geeky smartwatch stylish enough to show off to late adopters.